isabella232/workfront-course-map.en/help/learning-paths/planner-fundamentals/requests-in-the-new-workfront-experience.md

 The *Requests in the new Workfront experience* Workfont One Learning Path has been migrated to [Request queues for users](https://experienceleague.adobe.com/?recommended=Workfront-U-1-2022.2.request-queues){target="_blank"} on Experience League

-The new Experience League course covers the same learning objectives as the prior learning path, and has been optimized where possible to provide an optimized learning experience.
+The new Experience League course covers the same learning objectives as the prior learning path, and has been optimized where possible to provide an comprehensive learning experience.
 Explore the full library of Workfront courses, documentation, tutorials and communities on Experience League.

 ## Additional Resources